 Research and development (R&D) expenses

 All revenue expenditure on experiments or research relating to a business is deductible.
 A deduction against business income is also allowed for a contribution to a scientific or educational society or institution, which is required to be used solely for industrial research or scientific experimental work connected with the business.
-While capital expenditure on research is disallowed in the income statement, it may qualify for capital allowances.
+While capital expenditure on research is disallowed in determining taxable income, it may qualify for capital allowances.

 Bribes, kickbacks, and illegal payments

-Bribes, kickbacks, and illegal payments would normally be disallowed on the basis that they are not wholly and exclusively for the purposes of a business.
+Bribes, kickbacks, and illegal payments would be disallowed on the basis that they are not incurred wholly and exclusively for the purposes of a business.

 Fines and penalties